-- USACE Mission

-- History of Raystown Lake and the Huntingdon County Region
+- USACE missions including flood risk management, recreation, and environmental stewardship, - · History of Raystown Lake and the Huntingdon County Region, - Water safety.

-- Recreation Opportunities

-- Environmental Stewardship Program

-- Water Safety

 USACE plans to create a Long Range Interpretive Plan that will identify the most effective techniques for executing interpretive programming in the future.
 Future improvements are planned to upgrade the Visitor Center exhibits to provide an interactive learning environment that will effectively relate the visitor to the USACE environmental stewardship mission.
 Interpretive services will continue to increase utilization of social media tools as an effective way to communicate with the public.
 This will include the use of websites, cell phone technology, and the use of social media platforms.